How To Change MAC address In Linux - OSTechNix

-If you don’t want to expose the real MAC addres when you are connected with a public WiFi hotspot, you can simply change it or fake it with another MAC address.
+You may not want to expose the real MAC address when you are connected with a public WiFi hotspot.
+In such situations, you can simply change it or fake it with another MAC address.
 Some times, the network administrator might have blocked a particular MAC address in the router or firewall.
 In such cases, you can use this method to change the MAC id.
 Changing MAC address is also called spoofing MAC address or faking MAC address.
 In this brief tutorial, we will see how to change MAC address in Linux.

 I tested this guide on CentOS 7 and Ubuntu 18.04 LTS server editions.
 It worked well as described below.
 Let us get started.